mickablondo/PadelConnect/README.md

       ✔ should add a new tournament
       ✔ should emit an event when adding a new tournament ✔ should revert when caller is not a manager
-      ✔ should revert when the city is empty
+      ✔ should revert when caller to get the tournaments is not a manager ✔ should revert when the city is empty
       ✔ should revert when the date is in the past
       ✔ should revert when the number of players is odd